EpiPandit/Kulkarni_et_al_HPAI_Dairy_Cows/README.md

     │   ├── Inputs         <- Data from third-party sources that is shareable.
     │   ├── interim        <- Intermediate data that has been transformed.
     │   ├── Outputs        <- Outputs of the modeling.
+    ├── notebooks          <- 1 example Jupyter notebook.
+All main scripts in folder "working notebooks".
-    ├── notebooks          <- Jupyter notebooks.
-The naming convention is a date (for ordering), │                         the creator's initials, and a short `_` delimited description, e.g.
+    |                           The naming convention is a date (for ordering),
+    │                         the creator's initials, and a short `_` delimited description, e.g.
     │                         `20260101_psk_data-exploration.ipynb`.
     ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.